sachinym/Github-Advanced-Security/Module2-SecretScanning.md

    >**Note**: If it's already enabled, then there is no need to change it.

-1. After this is enabled, we are going to go back through the process of creating a secret and pasting it into the codebase.
+1. After this is enabled, we are going back through the process of creating a secret and pasting it into the codebase.

 1. Navigate back to your profile, which is at the top of your right hand, and then select **Settings**.